Error analysis for stochastic gradient optimization schemes using modified equations: Setting

 Let us now take into account the stochastic perturbation.
 The stochastic gradient optimization scheme~\eqref{eq:scheme}, using the equivalent formulation~\eqref{eq:schemebis}, can be interpreted as the Euler--Maruyama scheme with time-step size $h$ applied to the stochastic differential equation

 The noise in the stochastic differential equation~\eqref{eq:SDE1} is interpreted in the It\^o sense.
-Observe that the~\eqref{eq:SDE1} depends on the time-step size $h$, the diffusion coefficient is $\sqrt{h}\sigma$.
-Let us mention that the stochastic differential equation~\eqref{eq:SDE1} is globally well-posed, since the mappings $\nabla F$ and $\sigma(t,\cdot)$ are globally Lipschitz continuous, see Assumptions~\ref{ass:F1} and~\ref{ass:sigma1}: for any initial value $x_0\in\R^d$, there exists a unique global solution to the stochastic differential equation~\eqref{eq:SDE1}.
+Observe that the equation~\eqref{eq:SDE1} depends on the time-step size $h$, the diffusion coefficient is $\sqrt{h}\sigma$.
+Let us mention that the stochastic differential equation~\eqref{eq:SDE1} is globally well-posed, since the mappings $\nabla F$ and $\sigma(t,\cdot)$ satisfy appropriate globally Lipschitz continuity properties, given in Assumptions~\ref{ass:F1} and~\ref{ass:sigma1}: for any initial value $x_0\in\R^d$, there exists a unique global solution to the stochastic differential equation~\eqref{eq:SDE1}.

 The deterministic system~\eqref{eq:ODE1} and the stochastic system~\eqref{eq:SDE1} are first-order approximations, in the sense of weak convergence, of the stochastic gradient optimization scheme~\eqref{eq:scheme} in the small time-step size limit $h\rightarrow 0$, for arbitrary fixed value of $T\in(0,\infty)$.
 More precisely, for any time $T\in(0,\infty)$ and any sufficiently smooth function $\varphi:\R^d\to\R$, there exists $C(T,x_0,\varphi)\in(0,\infty)$ such that for all $h\in(0,h_{\rm max})$ one has